MicrosoftDocs/powerbi-docs/articles/powerbi-admin-premium-manage.md

 **Capacity admins only:**
 ![](media/powerbi-admin-premium-manage/admin-portal-capacity-admin.png "Premium settings within the admin portal for capacity admins")

-Selecting **Premium settings** will take you to the Premium capacity management screen.
+Selecting **Premium settings** will take you to the premium capacity management screen.

 ### Setting up a new capacity

-When you add a new capacity, either seeing one listed in the Premium capacities list, or selecting **Purchase more**, you will see the capacity listed and the status will show **Set up new capacity**.
+When you add a new capacity, either seeing one listed in the premium capacities list, or selecting **Purchase more**, you will see the capacity listed and the status will show **Set up new capacity**.

 ![](media/powerbi-admin-premium-manage/new-capacity.png "Set up new capacity")